Map Security Training to Every Framework

-Each pillar covers what the framework requires for workforce awareness, the exact control references auditors check, the audit failure modes that trigger findings, and the exercise sequences that satisfy them.
+Each guide covers the control references auditors check, the audit failure modes that trigger findings, and the exercise sequences that satisfy them.

 SOC 2